-Troy was named one of the Triad's Impact Entrepreneurs by Business Leader magazine.
-He speaks frequently to investors and entrepreneurs on private investing through his efforts with the Angel Resource Institute, a spin-out of the Kauffman Foundation.
-He is an Assistant Professor of the Practice of Entrepreneurship at High Point University, and a former adjunct professor at Wake Forest University, a former Board member of the Angel Capital Association, serves on a number of for-profit and non-profit Boards, and volunteers on a number of entrepreneurial initiatives including Chair of the Greensboro Chamber of Commerce's Launch Greensboro, an economic development initiative to attract, engage and help entrepreneurs start businesses, and formerly served on the Advisory Council for Wake Forest University's Center of Innovation, Creativity, and Entrepreneurship.
-Troy also serves on the Board of The Launch Place, an organization with a $10 million seed fund focused on building, growing, and relocating innovative businesses in Southern Virginia.
+Troy is a frequent speaker to investors and entrepreneurs on private investing through his efforts with the Angel Resource Institute (ARI).
+Troy is a former Assistant Professor of the Practice of Entrepreneurship at High Point University, a former adjunct professor at Wake Forest University, and a former Board member of the Angel Capital Association.
+Troy is the former Chair of the Greensboro Chamber of Commerce's Launch Greensboro, an economic development initiative to attract, engage and help entrepreneurs start businesses; he also formerly served on the Advisory Council for Wake Forest University's Center of Innovation, Creativity, and Entrepreneurship; and Chaired The Launch Place, an economic development organization with a seed fund focused on building, growing, and relocating innovative businesses in Southern Virginia.
+Today, Troy joined the faculty at the College of Charleston and continues to serve on Boards, volunteers on a number of entrepreneurial initiatives, and mentors entrepreneurs, investors, and portfolio company founders on growing and positioning their businesses for success.
 He holds degrees from Susquehanna University and Wake Forest University.

 Troy along with Michael Cain, ARI Chairman, published a book, How to Make Money with Angel Investors & Entrepreneurs: 100 Rules to get a Start-Up Funded.
 As an entrepreneur, finding the right Angel Investor to fund a deal is difficult.
 Similarly, as an investor, finding the right entrepreneur to back is just as hard.
 This book helps entrepreneurs and investors get a better understanding of what it takes to build, invest in, and make money growing and exiting start-up companies.
 The book looks at 100 rules to fund a deal from the perspective of successful and experienced investors and exited-entrepreneurs.